neurlnet/STEM-BRAIN-TUMOR/README.md

-# STEM
+# Brain Tumor Detection using YOLOv8
-React Website for STEM Project
+React Interface for prediction of the model.